ccxt/ccxt/CONTRIBUTING.md

 ---

+#### Adding New Exchange Integrations

+Please, see the following document for new integrations: https://github.com/ccxt/ccxt/wiki/Requirements

 **If you want to add (support for) another exchange, or implement a new method for a particular exchange, then the best way to make it a consistent improvement is to learn from example.
-Take a look at how same things are implemented in other exchanges and try to copy the code flow and style.**
+Take a look at how same things are implemented in other exchanges (we recommend certified exchanges) and try to copy the code flow and style.**

 The basic JSON-skeleton for a new exchange integration is as follows: